apache/couchdb-documentation/src/api/server/authn.rst

 missing a configurable set of claims (e.g, a CouchDB administrator could insist on the ``exp`` claim).

-All claims presented in a JWT token are validated if presented, regardless of whether they are required.
+Only claims listed in required checks are validated.
+Additional claims will be ignored.

 Two sections of config exist to configure JWT authentication;